Sarah Lawrence Interdisciplinary Collaborative on the Environment (SLICE)

 The Sarah Lawrence Interdisciplinary Collaborative on the Environment (SLICE) was developed to allow Sarah Lawrence College (SLC) students, faculty, and community partners to study a variety of environmental topics across the humanities as well as the sciences and social sciences.
 As multiple human- and nonhuman-induced environmental crises unfold and disproportionately affect vulnerable frontline communities, students in SLICE courses will engage in a shared dialogue about the human-environment interaction that seeks to understand environmental crises and their impacts on organisms and ecosystems; the social and economic forces contributing to climate and other environmental injustices; and the complex relationships of humanity, animality, race, class, ethnicity, gender, sexuality, and the natural world.
 The SLICE curriculum includes a unique, Mellon-funded, cross-institutional pedagogy that brings together students from Sarah Lawrence College and Bronx Community College (BCC) for events, workshops, discussions, collaborative projects, and field trips focused on climate justice and the humanities.
 Participants in SLICE cluster courses come together for two-week interludes, twice each semester, to focus on interdisciplinary learning, seeking to understand, historicize, and analyze relationships between and among humans, animals, the land, and the environment from the perspectives of the arts and humanities, as well as mathematics, science, and social science.
 SLICE-affiliated courses will also participate in events and workshops while continuing course meetings throughout the semester.
 SLC and BCC students in SLICE-cluster and SLICE-affiliated courses have the opportunity to present their research at an interdisciplinary symposium each spring.

-Sarah Lawrence Interdisciplinary Collaborative on the Environment (SLICE) 2023-2024 Courses
+Sarah Lawrence Interdisciplinary Collaborative on the Environment (SLICE) 2024-2025 Courses

-Anthropology and Images
+First-Year Studies: Anthropology and Images

-Images wavered in the sunlit trim of appliances, something always moving, a brightness flying, so much to know in the world.—Don Delillo, Libra
+Images wavered in the sunlit trim of appliances, something always moving, a brightness flying, so much to know in the world. —Don Delillo, Libra

 A few cartoons lead to cataclysmic events in Europe.
+A man’s statement that he “can’t breathe” ricochets across North America.
 A photograph printed in a newspaper moves a solitary reader.
-A snapshot posted on the internet leads to dreams of fanciful places.
+A snapshot posted on the Internet leads to dreams of fanciful places.
 Memories of a past year haunt us like ghosts.
-What each of these occurrences has in common is that they all entail the force of images in our lives, whether these images are visual or acoustic in nature, made by hand or machine, circulated by word of mouth, or simply imagined.
+What each of these occurrences has in common is that they all entail the force of images in our lives, whether these images are visual, acoustic, or tactile in nature; made by hand or machine; circulated by word of mouth; or simply imagined.
 In this seminar, we will consider the role that images play in the lives of people in various settings throughout the world.
-In delving into terrains at once actual and virtual, we will develop an understanding of how people throughout the world create, use, circulate, and perceive images and how such efforts tie into ideas and practices of sensory perception, time, memory, affect, imagination, sociality, history, politics, and personal and collective imaginings.
-Through these engagements, we will reflect on the fundamental human need for images, the complicated politics and ethics of images, aesthetic and cultural sensibilities, dynamics of time and memory, the intricate play between the actual and the imagined, and the circulation of digital images in an age of globalization.
-Readings will include a number of writings in anthropology, art history, philosophy, psychology, cultural studies, and critical theory.
-Images will be drawn from photographs, paintings, sculptures, drawings, films, videos, graffiti, religion, rituals, tattoos, inscriptions, novels, poems, road signs, advertisements, dreams, fantasies, phantasms, and any number of fabulations in the worlds in which we live and imagine.
+In delving into terrains at once actual and virtual, we will develop an understanding of how people throughout the world create, use, circulate, and perceive images—and how such efforts tie into ideas and practices of sensory perception, time, memory, affect, imagination, sociality, history, politics, and personal and collective imaginings.
+Through these engagements, we will reflect on the fundamental human need for images, the complicated politics and ethics of images, aesthetic and cultural sensibilities, dynamics of time and memory, the intricate play between the actual and the imagined, and the circulation of digital images in an age of globalization and social media.
+We will also consider the spectral, haunting qualities of many imaginal moments in life.
+Readings are to include a number of writings in anthropology, art history, philosophy, psychology, cultural studies, and critical theory.
+Images are to be drawn from photographs, films and videos, paintings, sculptures, drawings, street art and graffiti, religion, rituals, tattoos, inscriptions, novels, poems, road signs, advertisements, dreams, fantasies, and any number of fabulations in the worlds in which we live and imagine.
+The seminar will be held during two class sessions each week during the fall and spring terms.
+Along with that, students will meet individually with the instructor every other week through the course of each semester to discuss their ongoing academic and creative work.
+In the fall semester, we will all also meet every other week in an informal group setting to watch films together, discuss student research and writing projects, and engage creatively with images and imaginal thought.

 Faculty